-- 7.1.3 Ensure employees have access to sufficient technology to work effectively both in the office environment and from home - 7.1.4 Ensure employees have access to appropriate training and support to work effectively in the new ways - 7.1.5 Ensure employees take responsibility for creating a safe working environment when working from home - 7.1.6 Ensure employees have access to appropriate support equipment to assist in the creation of a safe working environment when working from home. - 7.1.7 Ensure employees have their individual circumstances and requirements (particularly where an employee has a disability) taken into account. - 7.1.8 Ensure employees have access to a regular performance review process which includes regular 1:1 conversations and/or supervision - 7.1.9 Ensure that information governance (in accordance with GRAHAM IT Acceptable Use Policy) and health and safety requirements are adhered to at all times
+- 7.1.1 Ensure that safe working practices are understood by employees and that they have sufficient tools to do their job effectively - 7.1.2 Ensure employees have access to sufficient technology to work effectively both in the office environment and from home - 7.1.3 Ensure employees have access to appropriate training and support to work effectively - 7.1.4 Ensure employees take responsibility for creating a safe working environment when working from home - 7.1.5 Ensure employees have access to appropriate support equipment to assist in the creation of a safe working environment when working from home. - 7.1.6 Ensure employees have their individual circumstances and requirements (particularly where an employee has a disability) taken into account. - 7.1.7 Ensure employees have access to a regular performance review process which includes regular 1:1 conversations and/or supervision - 7.1.8 Ensure that information governance (in accordance with GRAHAM IT Acceptable Use Policy) and health and safety requirements are adhered to at all times